-As soon as we start the process of making an electronic payment, we're unable to stop it, regardless of whether the electronic payment is to an account at ANZ or another bank.
+As soon as we start the process of making an electronic payment, we're unable to stop it, regardless of whether the person you're paying banks with ANZ or another bank.
 So, always check payment details before confirming electronic payments.
 If you make a mistake when you make a payment, for example, you pay the wrong account or amount, we can't stop the payment being sent.